matfish2/vue-formular/README.md

 [![Build Status](https://travis-ci.org/matfish2/vue-formular.svg?branch=master)](https://travis-ci.org/matfish2/vue-formular)

-This vue.js package offers a comperhensive solution for HTML form management, including presentation and validation.
+This vue.js package offers a comperhensive solution for HTML form management, including presentation, validation and submitting the form using an AJAX request.
+The payload sent to the server will include only changed ("dirty") fields, thus saving redundant data iteration and manipulation on the server side.
 The presentation is based on [Bootstrap's form component](http://getbootstrap.com/css/#forms).

 - [Dependencies](#dependencies)